Danziger/Leonardo-Static-Site-Blog-Generator/README.md

 **Work in progress...**

-Another static site/blog generator which integrates webpack, gulp.js and jekyll (which will be removed later as gulp will do his job).
+Another static site/blog generator which integrates webpack, gulp.js and jekyll (which will be removed later once gulp is doing his job).

 For now you may be more interested in this other repository: https://github.com/ducksoupdev/gulp-site-generator

+And this other website: https://www.staticgen.com/

 ## TODO